-Vietnam's Manufacturing Sector Ends 2016 On Strong Note
+Vietnam's Manufacturing Sector Ends 2016 On A Strong Note

 The competitiveness of firms in Vietnam is one of the factors helping them to secure new business.
 Selling prices decreased through much of the first half of 2016, although there have been signs in recent months of charges being raised in response to higher input costs.
 The return of inflationary pressures has been particularly evident in the past two months.
 Cost inflation hit a two-and-a-half year high in November and slowed only marginally in December.

-Manufacturers mentioned oil-related products in particular as having increased in price, a marked turnaround from the start of the year when the oil price was exerting downwards pressure on costs.
-In line with these trends, official data on consumer prices pointed to inflation picking up to 4.7% year-on-year in December, the strongest pace since July 2014.
+Manufacturers mentioned oil-related products in particular as having increased in price, a marked turnaround from the start of the year, when oil price was exerting downwards pressure on costs.
+In line with these trends, official data on consumer prices pointed to inflation picking up to 4.7% year on year in December, the strongest pace since July 2014.

 Growth set to improve in 2017

 Several of the PMI sub-indices provide optimism that the sector will perform well at the start of 2017.
-Staffing levels have risen continuously over the past nine months, while stock-building was a feature of the survey in the final quarter.
+Staffing levels have risen continuously over the past nine months, while stock building was a feature of the survey in the final quarter.
 Stocks of purchases rose at the sharpest pace in the survey's history in October, while the rate of accumulation in stocks of finished goods was at an 18-month high in November.
 Firms have reported increasing inventories, not just in response to current workloads, but also as part of efforts to build stock reserves in anticipation of further growth in future.

 IHS Markit forecasts a rise in GDP of 6.3% in 2017, which would represent a slight acceleration from the increase of 6.2% recorded in 2016 and see Vietnam maintain one of the strongest GDP growth rates globally.